-- 14. Involving the members of the community in the District's decisions to the fullest extent practicable; and - 15.
+- 13. Being fiscally responsible to the District's patrons and maintaining the millage rate necessary to support the District's budget; - 14.
+Involving the members of the community in the District's decisions to the fullest extent practicable; and - 15.
 Striving to assure that all students are challenged and are given an equitable educational opportunity.